STORIES & TESTIMONIALS

 “Recovery Often Begins with Small Moments of Participation.”

-Clinical psychologist Kadambari Kulkarni reflects on using therapies, counselling, behavioural support, and meaningful engagement to gradually help individuals come out of isolation and rebuild confidence.
+Clinical psychologist Kadambari Kulkarni reflects on using therapies, counselling, behavioural support, and meaningful engagement to help individuals gradually rebuild confidence and routine.

-She shares how participation, encouragement, emotional support, and human connection slowly help service users rebuild routine and confidence.
+She shares how participation, encouragement, and emotional support slowly help service users come out of isolation and reconnect with everyday life.

 “Recovery becomes meaningful when people feel heard, included, supported, and connected.”